RHFieldProductManagement/baremetal-ipi-lab/08-deploycnv.md

 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub (Marketplace) in the web-console.
 Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

 Next, navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**'.
 This lists all of the available operators that you can install from the Red Hat Marketplace.
-Simply start typing '**virtualization**' in the search box and you should see an entry called "Container-native virtualization".
+Simply start typing '**virtualization**' in the search box and you should see an entry for "OpenShift Virtualization".
 Simply select it and you'll see a window that looks like the following:

 ![](img/ocp-virt-operator-install.png)